What Is a Timeshare and How Does It Work?

 For instance, when my parents owned a timeshare property years ago, they could use it during weeks 20 and 21 of each year.

 The benefit of a fixed-week timeshare is that you know which weeks your vacation will fall on every year.
-This can make it easy to plan your annual vacation since you know when you need to request time off or avoid other commitments.
+This makes it easier to plan your annual vacation, as you know when to request time off and avoid other commitments.

 Floating Week Timeshares

 Floating week timeshares allow you to choose the week you want to travel to your destination.
-The flexibility that comes with a floating week timeshare can be an attractive feature.
+The flexibility of a floating week timeshare can be an attractive feature.

 For these reasons, it’s important to read the timeshare contract’s fine print when determining the flexibility of your floating week timeshare.